 "Bullying" refers to verbal, physical, or mental acts committed by a student to harass, intimidate, or cause harm to another student.
 Bullying in schools can severely impact students' mental health, well-being, and overall safety.
 Students, including those with disabilities, face it on school grounds.
 They might also suffer bullying on school bus rides, at school-sponsored activities, and online.

-Bullying may include verbal threats, physical assault, intimidation, or other forms of inappropriate behavior, such as harassment, disorderly conduct, and acts which disturb the peace.
-Because bullying on school campuses is a growing concern, parents, school districts, and students should be aware of the serious violations and violence that may occur as a result of student bullying, and how it may be addressed.
+Bullying may include verbal threats and physical assault.
+It can consist of intimidation or other inappropriate behavior.
+This can include harassment, disorderly conduct, and acts that disturb the peace.
+Bullying on school campuses is a growing concern.
+Parents, school districts, and students should be aware of the severe violations and violence that may occur as a result of bullying.

 Anti-Bullying State Laws